 Jennifer Boum Make is Assistant Professor in the Department of French & Francophone Studies at Georgetown University.
 Her teaching and research include a focus on migration, and representations of otherness and hospitality in contemporary Caribbean and Mediterranean contexts.
 Her broad areas of interest include: Francophone postcolonial theory; Caribbean and Mediterranean Studies; ethics; as well as questions of mobility and circulation of people and cultures.
 She has published or has forthcoming publications in Crossings: Journal of Migration and Culture, Contemporary French and Francophone Studies: SITES, Convergences Francophones, Nouvelles Études Francophones, and Francosphères, among others.

-Corine Labridy is a native Guadeloupean and a visiting assistant professor of French and Humanities at Reed College, in Portland, Or.
+Corine Labridy is a native Guadeloupean and an assistant professor of French and Francophone Studies at the University of Pennsylvania.
 She specializes in contemporary Caribbean and urban literatures and is particularly interested in works that deploy laughter strategies and dystopian tropes to signify the effects of mainstream culture on minoritized literary and artistic production.
 She is currently the assistant editor of Imaginaries, an online publication affiliated with H-France that is concerned with all manner of poetic interpretations and representations of history.
 She was the managing editor of La Caricature, 1830–1835, a bilingual catalogue raisonné of the satirical journal’s complete lithographs, and she has written for Public Books, Small Axe and the CLR James Journal.

 Erika Serrato is Assistant Professor and Lineberger Fellow in the Department of Romance Studies at The University of North Carolina in Chapel Hill.
 She received her Ph.D. in French from Emory University.
 Her research focuses on intellectual and aesthetic exchanges between voices, texts, and figures from the Francophone, Hispanic, and Anglophone Caribbean.
 Her main questions concern what Édouard Glissant calls “l’Autre Amérique,” indigeneity, language, “l’entour,” and intersectional subjectivities.
 She has published in Women in French, sx salon and, most recently, on Jacques Roumain’s legacy of revolutionary poetics in Cuba.
 She has a forthcoming chapter on Taína cacica Anacaona’s representation in the works of Edwidge Danticat.
 She is currently working on a book manuscript regarding indigeneity in the Francophone Caribbean.